syndit/com.synditcorp.ruleengine/README.md

 Rules can be organized into a common rule document and then use-specific rule documents.
 An instance of the Engine with common rules can be injected into the use-specific instance by adding the common instance into the variables map object.
 Then, a simple handler that implements RuleClassHandler can be written and used to refer to the common instance from the variables map.
 Keep in mind the rule numbers must be unique across the common and use-specific documents.

+## Use many instances

+The Engine's footprint is quite small.
+Use as many implementations of the Engine as needed in your organization.
+For instance, one instance can be used in an application for processing complete business rules with another instance in a different application providing simple rules for UI control.

 ## Expressions

 MVEL is the expression language used by the Engine (you can change if you want).
 At runtime, it takes time for each type of expression to initialize, so if milliseconds are critical to your SLA, keep the RuleEvaluator instance in memory and reset after each request.

+## Logging

+Like any Java process, writing large volumes to log files will affect performance.
+So, be sure to set your logger to 'warn' or 'error' before deploying to production.

 ## Be organized